ferrous-systems/wasm-training-2022/book/src/tutorial/web/basic-setup.md

 log = "0.4.17"
 ```

-`console_error_panic_hook` ensures that you get Rust's panic message & stacktrace in your browser's console.
+`console_error_panic_hook` ensures that you get Rust's panic message & stack trace in your browser's console.
 `console_log` ensures you can use Rust's `log` crate for logging as you are used to.

 ✅ It's time to set up the above mentioned crates in the module's start function.